 |

-L-functions and Galois representations, Ahmad El-Guindy, Barinder Banwait Program
+L-functions and Galois representations associated to elliptic curve, Ahmad El-Guindy, Barinder Banwait Program

 L-functions provide a fruitful way of "packaging local information" about elliptic curves (as well as a variety of other mathematical objects) into a function whose analytic properties capture a lot of arithmetic information.
 In particular, this research group will explore the original computations of Birch and Swinnerton-Dyer (using a precursor of the L-function) which led them to formulate their conjecture, which is currently one of the outstanding open problems in number theory.
 We will also explore the connections between L-functions and Galois representations, which are another crucial theme in modern number theory which provide a bridge between algebraic and analytic considerations by studying the action of the absolute Galois group on certain points and modules obtained from the elliptic curves.
 The aim will be to encourage students to explore these themes through concrete examples and computations using the LMFDB and various computer algebra packages.